seananderson/metafolio/inst/ms/ms.md

 as a financial portfolio manager might.
 We show that conserving response diversity buffers metapopulation risk given short-term climate forcing and ensures metapopulation persistence given long-term climate warming.
-We then show that conserving more subpopulations buffers risk regardless of response diversity or climate trend, and conclude that considering metapopulations through portfolio theory provides a useful additional dimension through which we can consider conservation strategies.
+We then show that conserving more populations buffers risk regardless of response diversity or climate trend, and conclude that considering metapopulations through portfolio theory provides a useful additional dimension through which we can consider conservation strategies.